zeevo/fhir-app-react/README.md

 The goal of this project is to teach you how to use React in conjunction with the SMART Auth flow, and how to render FHIR Resources

-Consider using a Markdown Viewer to read this file such as https://dillinger.io/
+If you are reading this on Codesandbox, consider using a Markdown Viewer to read this file such as https://dillinger.io/

 ## Getting Started